-CO Statement CO1 Explain the sociology theories of the troubles and issues.
-CO2 Examine the concept of household regulations which affect the living methods of human beings.
-CO3 Evaluate the concept of religious beliefs which prevail in society.
+CO Statement CO1 Explain the Sociological Theories of the Troubles and Issues.
+CO2 Examine the household regulations which affect the living methods of human beings.
+CO3 Evaluate the religious beliefs which prevail in society.
 CO4 Classify the knowledge of single and plural family if Indian society.
-CO5 Analysis the structural functionalism by different Jurist which work for society.
+CO5 Analysis the structural functionalism by different Jurist which works for society.

-Modern Sociological Theory J J Jdl C JH J Ang Structural Functionalism:
+Modern Sociological Theory Structural Functionalism: